 *ABC aired Music from Manhattan (formerly The Sammy Kaye Show) from 10-10:30PM until June 13th, 1959.
 When that show went off the air, the network appears to have returned that half-hour to its affiliates.

 The Month in Home Media is a monthly column highlighting short-lived or rare television series, specials, miniseries or made-for-TV movies released on DVD or Blu-ray during the previous month, as well as recent additions to streaming services like Warner Archive Instant.
 The releases discussed in this column are encoded for Region 1 use in the United States and Canada.
 The Month in Home Media is published on the first Thursday of each month.

-Timeless Media Group will release The Chisholms – The Complete Series on DVD on June 13th.
-Presumably, the 3-disc set will include both the 4-part miniseries from 1979 and the 13-episode series from 1980.
-Both aired on CBS and starred Robert Preston as the patriarch of a family making their way westward during the mid-1800s (TVShowsOnDVD.com).
+This 3-disc set includes both the original 4-part CBS miniseries from 1979 and the weekly series that ran for nine episodes from January to March 1980, also on CBS.
+Both the miniseries and the weekly series starred Robert Preston as the patriarch of a family making their way westward during the mid-1800s.

 Hit the comments with any news about upcoming DVD/Blu-ray releases or additions to streaming services.

 Less than a month after revealing it had scrapped plans to burn off the seven completed episodes of sitcom Us & Them, FOX has announced that another of its shows has been cancelled before it could hit the air, although in this case only one episode is in the can with an unknown number of additional scripts written.
 Hieroglyph, an action/adventure series set in ancient Egypt, was supposed to debut as a mid-season replacement during the upcoming 2014-2015 season.